matissapinis/dt-llm-experiments/README.md

 pip install 'aisuite[all]' pandas python-dotenv
 ```

-4. Create `.env` file in the root directory and add your API keys:
+4. Create `.env` file in the root directory and add your API keys, e.g.:
 ```
 OPENAI_API_KEY=your_openai_key_here
 ANTHROPIC_API_KEY=your_anthropic_key_here